 Partially responsible for Luce’s unusual predicament are his parents, Amy and Peter (Naomi Watts and Tim Roth), who adopted him from a war-torn country where he was destined to become a child soldier.
 And, though many years (and many therapy sessions) have gone by since he left Eritrea, his experiences before and after the adoption still had a significant impact on his identity.
 Which doesn’t mean his parents disregarded his origins: in fact, it was quite the opposite.

-Amy and Peter’s attempt to be liberal and open-minded turned their son into what they obliviously perceived to conform to their own definition of “normal”.
-More than that, Luce’s careful upbringing turned him into what they perceive to be an example of “good black behaviour” – the kind of well-behaved son a parent can be proud of and the kind of overachieving student teachers can make an example of in class.
+Amy and Peter’s attempt to be liberal and open-minded turned their son into what they obliviously thought would conform to their own definition of “normal”.
+More than that, Luce’s careful upbringing turned him into what they perceived to be an example of “good black behaviour” – the kind of well-behaved son a parent can be proud of, and the kind of overachieving student teachers can make an example of in class.
 Most of all, the perfect product of our society, and the kind of person who embodies all the qualities and character traits the “model” African American teenager should have.

 Luce is so much more than that, of course: he is clever, eloquent, determined, with a fascinating personality and many opinions of his own.
-But it’s easy to overlook a person’s character when that person is only ever perceived as a “poster boy”.
+But it’s easy to overlook a person’s character when that person is only ever perceived as a symbol.

-If his parents’ questionable (though involuntary) choices often turned their son into a stereotype, Luce’s extremely opinionated history teacher brought it to a whole new level.
+If his parents’ questionable (though involuntary) choices turned their son into a stereotype, Luce’s extremely opinionated history teacher brings these dynamics to a whole new level.
 Played by a flawless Octavia Spencer, Ms Wilson is one of the most fascinating characters in the film, and her relationship with Luce is part of what makes this movie so clever.
 Ms Wilson’s interactions with her favourite student are mainly dictated by the fact that, just like Luce, she is African American person, but, unlike our protagonist, she was born and raised in America.
-But that’s not all: although teacher and pupil might appear to have a few things in common, it doesn’t take long to realise that the two of them couldn’t be more different from each other.
+But that’s not all: although teacher and pupil might appear to have a few things in common, it doesn’t take long to realise that the two of them couldn’t be more different.

 “I only get to be a saint or a monster”Luce Edgar

-Which will make the situation escalate further and further.
-Luce’s family and friends will be dragged into a neverending argument in which nothing ever stays the same, and everyone’s motives will be questioned until we don’t know who or what to believe anymore.
-It’s in portraying these complex, sometimes absurd but always believable dynamics that Luce truly excels, as not only is the whole truth revealed only at the very end, but the journey is as intriguing and compelling as they come.
+Which makes the situation escalate further and further.
+Luce’s family and friends are dragged into a neverending argument in which nothing ever stays the same, and everyone’s motives are questioned until we don’t know who or what to believe anymore.
+It’s in portraying these complex, sometimes absurd but always believable dynamics that Luce truly excels, as not only is the whole truth revealed only at the very end, but the journey is as intriguing and compelling as it could be.